-The Readers' Theater (RT) program at East Carolina University is co-sponsored by the Department of Bioethics and Interdisciplinary Studies at The Brody School of Medicine, coordinated by Todd L. Savitt, PhD; and by the ECU College of Nursing with the coordination efforts of Dorothy Rentschler, PhD, RN, and Cheryl V. Elhammoumi, RN, MSN, CCRN.
+The Readers' Theater (RT) program at East Carolina University is co-sponsored by the Department of Bioethics and Interdisciplinary Studies at The Brody School of Medicine, coordinated by Todd L. Savitt, PhD; and by the ECU College of Nursing with the coordination efforts of Melissa Schwartz Beck, PhD, RNC-OB and Bob Green, RN, CNM.
 Students audition each semester to join the cast and read the part of a character in a medically-related short story that has been scripted by our adapter.
 Students perform these stories in traditional readers' theater style, seated or occasionally standing, at the front of a room, reading aloud from a script (no memorization needed), and using their voices and facial expressions to enhance the words.

 We have performed a variety of stories, one each semester, since 1988.
 Students involved in the ECU program receive no course or other educational credit for their efforts.
 They devote only a few hours each semester to practicing their lines, attending one rehearsal, traveling to the communities for performances, and actually performing and discussing the stories.
 Usually each student performs two or three times a semester.
 We present five to seven performances with casts of from four to eight students each semester.